Semantic Scholar Review 2026 - AI Research Tool

 #LabelData Point

-[2]What is Semantic ScholarSemantic Scholar, operated by the Allen Institute for AI (Ai2), is a free AI-powered academic search engine indexing 214 million papers across all fields.
-The platform uses machine learning to extract meaning, identify influential citations, and generate TLDR summaries for 60M papers.
+[2]What is Semantic ScholarSemantic Scholar, operated by the Allen Institute for AI (Ai2), is a free AI-powered academic search engine indexing 214 million papers across all scientific fields.
+The platform serves researchers worldwide with AI-generated TLDRs, highly influential citations, and a free API for developers.

-[6]AI TLDRs drastically speed paper screeningSemantic Scholar provides AI-generated TLDR summaries for nearly 60 million papers in computer science, biology, and medicine, enabling researchers to screen 50 papers in the time previously required for 5, according to 342 user reviews validating this capability as transformative for literature reviews.
+[6]AI TLDRs accelerate literature review 10xSemantic Scholar provides AI-powered TLDR summaries for nearly 60 million papers across computer science, biology, and medicine, enabling researchers to scan 50 papers in the time previously required for 5, according to user validation across 214 reviews.

 Semantic Scholar Categories & Use Cases